stanford-crfm/levanter/docs/Add-Models.md

 The serialization tests are very useful for testing the correctness of your implementation and make sure you can load your pretrained HuggingFace model into Levanter.

 ## Training
+After you have implemented your model and validated it through tests, you can start training your model with Levanter.

 ### Write Training Configuration
 To launch a training job, you will need to write a training configuration file in yaml.
 It includes the dataset, model, and trainer specifications for the training job.
-You can find examples in `configs/`.
+You can find many examples in [configs/](https://github.com/stanford-crfm/levanter/tree/main/config).

 Under the model section, you will need to specify the model name as `type` and modify the hyperparameters that you would like to change.
 For parameters that are not specified, the default values will be used.

-For example, the following configuration specifies a Llama model with default hyperparameters, which is the Llama 7B model with context length of 2048:
+For example, the following configuration uses Llama with default hyperparameters:

 ```yaml
 model: